 Cultural ties are very close and wide-ranging because the German language and German culture pervade large parts of Switzerland.
 They are based on a centuries-old tradition of interpersonal contacts and exchange.
 Every year, Germans take part in a host of events in all areas of culture: literature, film, theatre, art and music.
 Conversely, Switzerland makes wide-ranging contributions to Germany’s cultural sector.
 A number of well-known museums, orchestras and theatres in Switzerland have German directors.
 The trilateral film agreement between Germany, Austria and Switzerland, which was signed in Berlin on 11 February 2011, forms an important foundation for a further intensification of cultural exchange between the three countries.

-In 2015, there were 1175 German professors and 2801 German lecturers working at Swiss universities and universities of applied sciences.
+In 2016, there were 1120 German professors and 1685 German lecturers working at Swiss universities and universities of applied sciences.
 In the 2016-2017 academic year, there were 11,092 Germans studying at Swiss universities and 3517 Germans studying at Swiss universities of applied sciences.
-Conversely, in 2015, there were some 320 Swiss professors working at German universities and around 3000 Swiss nationals studying in Germany.
+Conversely, in 2016, there were some 300 Swiss professors working at German universities and around 3463 Swiss nationals studying in Germany.
 In addition, there are many Swiss artists, scientists and academics working and teaching in Germany.
 The German media have a large audience in Switzerland, particularly the public and private television stations, which attain relatively high viewing figures.
 German print media are available throughout the country.
 In the Swiss media, there is steady, detailed and wide-ranging coverage of developments in German politics, society and culture.

 This text is intended as a source of basic information.
 It is regularly updated.
-No liability can be accepted for the accuracy or completeness of its Contents.
+No liability can be accepted for the accuracy or completeness of its contents.